hhipp-999/hhipp-999/README.md

 - 👋 Hi, I’m @hhipp-999
-- 👀 I’m interested in incomplete multiview clustering
+- 👀 I’m interested in incomplete multiview clustering and multi-view clustering
 - 📫 How to reach me：617566862@qq.com

 <!---